 Not much to the operation of a breathalyzer, however, operator error happens frequently.
 A Breathalyzer is only as accurate as the operator.
-Arizona Law Enforcement officers are trained in proper use and operation of a breathalyzer, however, even with the best of training, errors do happen.
+Arizona Law Enforcement officers receive training in order to properly use and operate a breathalyzer; however, even with the best of training, errors do occur.
 These errors can lead to inaccurate breathalyzer readings, false arrests by Arizona Law Enforcement, and opens the door for our experienced DUI attorneys to challenge the very accuracy of the tests administered.

 Blood Tests are More Accurate than Breath Tests